wravoc/authlog-threats/README.md

 * **Risk** - Low
 * **Impact** - Low

-This script has no networking, accesses no sockets, changes nor sets permissions, only peforms one file operation per system file per mode, and does not access any system files in [full] "write" mode.
+This script has no networking, accesses no sockets, uses only standard libraries, changes nor sets permissions, only performs one file operation per system file per mode, and does not access any system files in [full] "write" mode.
 It appends only to a single system file and will terminate under any error.

+Although this script is using `subprocess.run(shell=True)` the only possibility of shell injection is from the paths customized by the Licensee or unauthorized access to the filesystem the script resides on in order to perform unauthorized modifications to the commands.

+## Security Guidelines Included

+Every Licensee is encouraged to implement the full range of guidelines in the accompanying [Security Audit]((/docs/SecurityAudit.md)) to make ensure the security of the Software and the System it runs on.

+Please follow [these guidelines](/docs/SECURITY.md) should you find a vulnerability not addressed in the audit.